sgmurphy/wordpress-plugins/yith-woocommerce-ajax-search/readme.txt

 4. Shortcode configuration - search input tab
 5. Shortcode configuration - submit button tab
 6. Shortcode configuration - search results tab
+7. Search Stats tab
 == Changelog ==
+= 2.1.0 - Released on 28 February 2024 =
+* New: Statistics panel to analyze the most popular searches, the most-clicked products, and searches with no results.
+* New: Support for WooCommerce 8.6
+* Update: YITH plugin framework

 = 2.0.2 - Released on 24 January 2024 =
 * Fix: Product price was not displayed with tax and in the correct format.
 * Fix: Shortcode option was not being saved.